 Dr. Gould is the Martin Bucksbaum Distinguished University Chair, Professor of Cardiovascular Medicine, and Executive Director of the Weatherhead P.E.T.
 Center for Preventing and Reversing Atherosclerosis at McGovern.

-In addition, grant support by the Brockman Medical Research Foundation has facilitated the development by Dr. Gould and his team of HeartSee software.
+In addition, grant support by the Brockman Foundation Medical Research Grant Program has facilitated the development by Dr. Gould and his team of HeartSee software.
 The software incorporates and integrates the concepts, discoveries, experience and cumulative data acquired over 45 years into an easily-understood, visual graphic display for identifying or quantifying early or advanced coronary artery disease to guide its management by medical–lifestyle treatment, with stents, and with bypass surgery only when essential to prevent heart attack.

 Over the past 45 years, Dr. Gould’s research established the foundations for current imaging of coronary artery disease now used worldwide including the concepts of Coronary Flow Reserve, pharmacologic stress imaging of coronary blood flow, the quantitative analysis of the coronary angiogram, cardiac positron emission tomography, fractional flow reserve at coronary angiogram for guiding stents, physiologic severity of coronary disease to guide stents or bypass surgery, and prevention or reversal of coronary atherosclerosis by comprehensive pharmacologic treatment and healthy living.

 Recent research by Dr. Gould and his team provides important insights and partial explanation for the different manifestations of coronary artery disease in women as compared to men.